Large-scale peculiar velocities in the universe: Observational signatures of peculiar motions

 Assume a family of observers with 4-velocity $u_{a}$ and introduce the unitary basis $\{{e}_1, {e}_2, {e}_3\}$ spanning the 3-D space orthogonal to the $u_a$-field, so that $u_ae^a=0$, $h_a{}^be_b=e_a$ and $e_ae^a=1$.
 Suppose also that $e_a$ is the spatial direction the observers collect their incoming data.
 Then, the photon 4-momentum ($k_{a}$) decomposes as

 where $E=-k_au^a$ is the energy of the photons.
-The latter travel along null geodesics tangent to the $k_a$-vector (with $k_ak^a=0$) and they are received along the spacelike $e_a$-direction by observers following timelike worldlines tangent to the $u_a$-field.
+The latter travel along null geodesics tangent to the $k_a$-vector (with $k_ak^a=0$) and they are received along the spacelike $e_a$-direction by observers following timelike worldlines tangent to the $u_a$-field (e.g.~see Fig.~\ref{fig:null}).

+In what follows, we will assume that the radiation source is sufficiently distant, namely it has sufficiently high redshift, to be treated as comoving with the universal expansion.
+We may then ignore the peculiar velocity of the source at the point of emission and align its 4-velocity there with that of the CMB frame ($u_a$).
+The signal is received by the realistic (tilted) observer (red worldline) at the same future event, where it is causally boosted to the CMB frame (blue worldline).
+Then, any difference in the measurements (e.g.~like that seen in Eq.~(\ref{lQs1}) below) will be attributed to the peculiar motion of the realistic observer (see also Fig.~\ref{fig:null}).

 The luminosity distance of a radiation source is typically Taylor-expanded in terms of redshift.
 When dealing with timelike worldlines, the Taylor-series is expressed in terms of the familiar Hubble ($H$) and deceleration ($q$) parameters, as well as in terms of higher-order derivatives of the scale factor (e.g.~see~\cite{2004CQGra..21.2603V}).
 When the Taylor expansion takes place along null rays, the standard cosmological parameters are replaced by their effective ``null'' counterparts~\cite{2021JCAP...05..008H}.
 For example, the familiar Hubble and deceleration parameters ($H$ and $q$) are replaced by their effective null analogues ($\mathfrak{H}$ and $\mathfrak{Q}$).
 These are respectively given by